League matches shall consist of 9 events, each event consisting of two short sets. Should a set reach 5-5 the LTA tie breaker shall be used.

 Play will be completed at the appropriate published finishing time as set for each week in the League Handbook.
 Only the game in progress should be completed.
 The match will be deemed complete provided 12 sets have been played, conceded sets counting as played sets.
 The winner of the majority of sets shall be the match winner, irrespective of the fact that a reverse result could have been obtained by further sets being played.

-Because results are now sent in electronically they must be submitted within 72 hours.
-The 14 day rule used to be to take account of 2nd class delivery times on postcards.
+Because results are now sent in electronically they must be submitted within 96 hours.

 For cup matches, all participants have been given a blank Word scorecard (which is also on the Facebook page) to fill in and return by email to email@example.com.
 They may print it out and fill it in by hand but the version returned to the match secretary must be typewritten on a computer (not photographed or scanned in) and emailed as an attachment to the match secretary at firstname.lastname@example.org.